chains-project/dirty-waters/README.md

 # dirty-waters

-Automatically find software supply chain issues in your project.
+Dirty-waters automatically finds software supply chain issues in software projects by analyzing the available metadata of all dependencies, transitively.

+By using dirty-waters, you identify the shady areas of your supply chain, which would be natural target for attackers to exploit.

-Kinds of problems handled by dirty-waters
+Kinds of problems identified by dirty-waters

-* No link to source code
+* Dependencies with no link to source code repositories (high severity)
+* Dependencies with no tag / commit sha for release, impossible to have reproducible builds (high severity)
-* Deprecated packages
+* Deprecated Dependencies (medium severity)
-* Depends on a fork
+* Depends on a fork (medium severity)
-* No tag for release
+* Dependencies with no build attestation (low severity)

+Additionally, dirty-waters gives a supplier view on the dependency trees (who owns the different dependencies?)

+dirty-waters is developed as part of the [Chains research project](https://chains.proj.kth.se/).

 ## NPM Support

+### Installation

+TODO

+### Usage

 To be documented

+Example reports: TODO add link

 ## Java Support

+### Installation

+### Usage

+Usage:

-TODO
+Example reports: TODO add link

+## License

+MIT License.